Just a great idea is not always enough! To achieve optimal results, your budget and MVP must be planned together.

 - What features need to be included in order to make the product more attractive and efficient in its final version?

-Before your developer starts working on the MVP, it’s crucial to organize categories like – ‘must-have,’ ‘nice-to-have’, and ‘don’t care’ — then ask the developer to work accordingly.
-This will lessen the chance of failure.
+Before your developer starts working on the MVP, it’s crucial to organize categories like ‘must-have,’ ‘nice-to-have’, and ‘don’t care.’
+Then ask the developer to work accordingly.
+This will lessen the chances of failure.

-Once the development team gains an understanding of what functionality and features are required, next you need to understand the user.
+Once the team of developers gains an understanding of what functionality and features are required, next you need to understand the user.

-One of the main principles of the startup business is to understand your users well.
+One of the main principles of any startup business is to understand the users well.
 Product development and customer development should go hand-in-hand.
-Both are very important and nothing can be ignored.
+Both are very important and neither can be ignored.
 By testing your product, you get a clear understanding of what your users want and how well your product aligns with the market demand before it gets too late.

-- The first version of the MVP is simple, where users navigate based on categories of the product such as apparel, appliances, healthcare products, etc.
+- The first version of the MVP is simple, where users navigate as per categories of the product such as apparel, appliances, healthcare products, etc.

-- The second version might be more complex, collecting data related to customer preference and making recommendations accordingly, and
+- The second version might be more complex – collect data related to customer preference and make recommendations accordingly.

 - The third version will be even more complex, keeping the business perspective in mind, which is more expensive to develop.

 The type of platform to be built is also a key factor to consider when determining the MVP development cost.
-For example, Gaming apps needs lots of graphics and other built-in mobile mechanisms, whereas a business app deals with content, database management systems, and high-security features.
+For example, gaming apps need lots of graphics and other built-in mobile mechanisms, whereas a business app deals with content, database management systems, and high-security features.

-Next, you need to set and identify the estimated technology stack for your MVP.
-Whether you are a techie or not familiar with the latest technology, you can always ask for recommendations, and see what your development team suggests.
+Organize and identify the estimated technology stack for your MVP.
+Whether you are a techie or pretty much unfamiliar with the latest technology, you can always ask for recommendations, and see what your development team suggests.

-While planning MVP for startup, you can consider some tailored solutions that can be easily coordinated.
+While planning MVP for a startup, you can consider a few tailored solutions that can be easily coordinated.
 However, if you want to avoid future challenges, take suggestions for whether you should use a native or hybrid solution.

 The time taken to complete the first version of an MVP should not exceed much.
-During this time-period, development and designing are used to build an MVP.
-If you consider that MVP evaluation either, depends on a 2-4 month timeline, or is based on Agile methodology, you can likely calculate a budget by referring to different mobile apps or site development companies.
+During this time-period, development and design are used to build an MVP.
+If you consider that MVP evaluation either depends on a 2-4 month timeline or is based on agile methodology, you can likely calculate a budget by referring to different web or mobile app development companies.

 The cost ranges from $15 to $75 per hour.
-The early budget varies a lot, and relies on the company’s hourly rate, and number of developers associated with the project.
+The early budget varies a lot and relies on the company’s hourly rate and the number of developers associated with the project.

-For example, one company works for 2 months with 8 developers at a cost of $20/hour, and another company works for 4 months with 4 developers at a cost of $20/hour, which one is the best?
+For example, a company works for 2 months with 8 developers at a cost of $20/hour, and another company works for 4 months with 4 developers at a cost of $20/hour, which one is better?

-And, the answer is – of course the first one, because manual power increased and time taken to develop your product decreased.
-This helps with faster time to market, better ROI.
+The answer is, of course, the former, because manual power was increased and the time taken to develop your product was decreased.
+This helps with faster time to market and a better ROI.

 The price of a development company starts at $10000.
-This can be considered the average cost to develop a minimum viable product, but depends on the complexity of the project.
-Each project has their own specifications, which further influence the timeline and budget of MVP development.
+This can be considered the average cost to develop a minimum viable product, but it depends on the complexity of the project.
+Each project has its own specifications, which further influence the timeline and budget of MVP development.

-- Reduces the risk of your idea being stolen
+- It reduces the risk of your idea being stolen.